griffithlab/genviz.org/_posts/0005-01-01-introToggplot2.md

 There are three primary graphics program available within the R environment. base-r graphics are installed by default and provide a simple mechanism to quickly create graphs. lattice is a graphics program influenced by trellis graphics. ggplot2 is a graphics program based on the grammar of graphics idealogy.
 In this course, we will be focusing on ggplot2 as our graphics package of choice and use it to explore Supplemental Table S5 of the paper ["Recurrent somatic mutations affecting B-cell receptor signaling pathway genes in follicular lymphoma"](http://www.bloodjournal.org/content/129/4/473/tab-figures-only).

+### Wide vs long format
+Before we begin it is important to know that ggplot expects the data passed to it to be of class data.frame.
+Further the data should be in long instead of wide format.
+This simply means that instead of each variable having it's own column there should be a column designating the variable and another column designating the value for that variable.

 ### Basic ggplot2 syntax
 ggplot is based on a system of layering graphical objects to create a final plot, utilizing data frames as its input.
 We will start by installing and loading the ggplot2 library.
 After importing our data ('ggplot2ExampleData.tsv.txt'), we will modify this data frame to include a 'coverage' (tumor_COV) variable.
-Then we can call the variantData data frame in our ggplot() function and compare the coverage variable to the variant allele frequency (tumor_VAF).
+Then we can call the variantData data frame in our [ggplot()](http://ggplot2.tidyverse.org/reference/ggplot.html) function and compare the coverage variable to the variant allele frequency (tumor_VAF).

 ```R
 # install the ggplot2 library and load it